 As you tour the house, it’s quite easy to imagine her going about her daily duties.
 Like us, she had duties that may have seemed routine and trivial, but today they’re all part of Elizabeth Ann Seton’s incredible story, and the charitable legacy she inspired.

-If you visit after hours, there is an audio recording at the White House, Stone House, and Mortuary Chapel in the Cemetery, which tells the story of Saint Elizabeth Ann’s life.
+If you visit after hours, there is an audio recording at the Historic St. Joseph’s House, Stone Farm House, and Mortuary Chapel in the Cemetery, which tells the story of Saint Elizabeth Ann’s life.